-So you’ve booked a Disney World vacation, secured your dining reservations, and snagged some FastPasses.
+So you’ve booked a Disney vacation, secured your dining reservations, and snagged some theme park reservations.
 Now it’s time to decide what to pack for Disney World!

 Don’t just throw some clothes in a suitcase and call it a day.
-That can definitely lead to regret or misery (not to be negative, but it’s kind of true).
+That can definitely lead to regret or misery (not to be negative, but it’s kind of true) once you’re there.

 You don’t want to get stuck at Disney Springs wasting your souvenir money on something you forgot at home or buying a new pair of shoes because the ones you packed are leaving blisters all over your feet.